g00388406/ProjectApp/README.txt

 Step 15: Create a clientside folder and download app onto it now that functions are done Step 16: Use App.js and App.css to design layout of the frontside Step 17: Add in the 'add todo item' function
+Step 18: Add a list of all items in the database below the add bar Step 19: Add the delete function
+Step 20: Add the update function (not as optimal as I wanted but it works) Step 21: Fix up smaller details such as refreshing the page when an item is added or removed